gruber-sciencelab/MAPP/README.md

 The example below shows how to perform a MAPP run using a high performance compute cluster with a SLURM workload manager using conda.

 ```
-# run MAPP on a SLURM-managed cluster with Conda technology with 64 cores
+# run MAPP on a SLURM-managed cluster with Conda technology
 bash execution/run.sh \
   -c configs/config.yml \
   -e slurm \